Coffee Triangle, Colombia - Things to Do in Coffee Triangle

 Coffee Farm Tours and Tastings

-Cocora Valley Wax Palm Hiking
+Cocora Valley and Wax Palm Forest

 Salento Colonial Town Exploration